matteocoletta/corona_sdk/README.md

 Like mentioned above, standard deeplinking is currently not supported due to Corona platform limitations, but, nevertheless, setting it up in your Xcode project as described in the chapters below is still required for deferred deep linking.

+### <a id="apple-universal-links"></a>Apple Universal Links

+Starting from **iOS 9**, Apple introduced suppressed support for the old style deeplinking with custom URL schemes, as described above, in favor of `universal links`.
+If you want to support deeplinking in your app for iOS 9 and higher, you need to add support for universal link handling.
+In order to do this, please follow our [official iOS SDK README instructions][deeplinking-ios9-higher].
+There is **no need** to override methods inside of `AppDelegate.m` (in Corona's case: `AppCoronaDelegate.mm`), just follow the Xcode project setting part of the instructions.

 ### <a id="deeplinking-ios-old"></a>Deeplinking on iOS 8 and earlier

 To support deeplink handling in your app for iOS 8 and earlier versions, you need to set a `Custom URL Scheme` setting for your iOS app.
 In order to do this, please follow our [official iOS SDK README instructions][deeplinking-ios8-lower].
-There is **no need** to override methods inside of `AppDelegate.m` (in Corona's case: `AppCoronaDelegate.mm`), just follow the Xcode project setting part of the instructions.

-### <a id="deeplinking-ios-new"></a>Deeplinking on iOS 9 and later

-Starting from **iOS 9**, Apple introduced suppressed support for the old style deeplinking with custom URL schemes, as described above, in favor of `universal links`.
-If you want to support deeplinking in your app for iOS 9 and higher, you need to add support for universal link handling.
-In order to do this, please follow our [official iOS SDK README instructions][deeplinking-ios9-higher].
 There is **no need** to override methods inside of `AppDelegate.m` (in Corona's case: `AppCoronaDelegate.mm`), just follow the Xcode project setting part of the instructions.

 ### <a id="deeplinking-android"></a>Deeplinking on Android